Odd wave turbulence

-If a fluid is rotated as a whole around a fixed axis, anisotropic wave turbulence is typically observed at large scales, while isotropic strong turbulence is observed at small scales~\cite{Zhou1995,Zeman1994,Alexakis2018}, see Fig.~\ref{fig:intro}a.
-In our non-Hermitian fluid, by contrast, wave turbulence is sustained all the way down to the smallest active scales of the flow (Fig.~\ref{fig:intro}b).
-Intuitively, this non-Hermitian effect occurs because odd viscosity acts on velocity gradients.
-Unlike chiral body forces, e.g. Coriolis, the generation of waves by odd viscosity is thus enhanced as wavenumber increases, suppressing the potential transition to strong turbulence.
-Strong turbulence is observed in odd fluids as a distinct regime (Fig.~\ref{fig:intro}c), studied in Refs.~\cite{dewit2024,chen2024}, where the description of the odd fluid in terms of weakly interacting waves breaks down, in a similar way as the quasiparticle picture breaks down in non-Fermi liquids~\cite{Anderson2018}.
-Beyond odd viscous fluids, the qualitative mechanism investigated here applies to any non-linear system of waves where non-Hermitian effects are enhanced at small scales through gradient terms in the dynamical equations, e.g. via odd elastic moduli or other non-reciprocal responses~\cite{Scheibner2020b,Fruchart2021,oddreview}.
+{\it Chiral fluids with odd viscosity}--- The presence of chiral forces can induce waves in a fluid through a phenomenon known as odd viscosity, which accounts for transverse responses to velocity gradients.
+If a fluid is globally rotated as a whole around a fixed axis, anisotropic wave turbulence is typically observed at large scales, while isotropic strong turbulence is observed at small scales~\cite{Zhou1995,Zeman1994,Alexakis2018,Yarom2014,Shaltiel2024}, see Fig.~\ref{fig:intro}a.
+By contrast, we find that in odd viscous fluids, wave turbulence is sustained all the way down to the smallest active scales of the flow (Fig.~\ref{fig:intro}b).
+Intuitively, this effect occurs because odd viscosity acts on velocity gradients.
+Unlike for chiral body forces like Coriolis forces, the generation of waves by odd viscosity is thus enhanced as wavenumber increases, suppressing the transition to strong turbulence.
+Strong turbulence can occur in odd fluids (Fig.~\ref{fig:intro}c), but it is a distinct regime (studied in Refs.~\cite{dewit2024,chen2024}) where the assumption of weakly interacting waves breaks down.
+In addition to two dimensional magnetized graphene~\cite{Berdyugin2019} and spinning colloids~\cite{Soni2019}, odd viscosities have been measured in multiple three-dimensional magnetized polyatomic gases as a function of external parameters such as pressure and magnetic field \cite{Beenakker1970}.
+Strong experimental evidence for odd viscosity exists in 3D magnetized plasma (under the name \enquote{gyroviscosity}).
+For instance, Refs.~\cite{Stacey2006,Bae2013} discuss experimental signatures of odd viscosity on measurements of plasma discharges in the DIII-D tokamak and Ref.~\cite{Kono2015} on measurements of the dispersion relation of a pair-ion plasma.
+All of these systems can be driven or naturally are in a turbulent regime~\cite{Galtier2009,Brizard2007,Terry2000}.

-{\it Non-Hermitian chiral fluid}--- Consider an incompressible chiral fluid with cylindrical symmetry in a direction $\bm{e}_\parallel$ \cite{Khain2022}, along which all the particles are assumed to be spinning.
-The flow $\bm{u}$ is described by the Navier-Stokes equations including odd viscosity,
+Here, we consider a model chiral fluid that bypasses most of the complexities of the aforementioned systems, but allows for an exact analytical determination of the turbulent spectra as a function of odd viscosity.
+We describe an incompressible chiral fluid with cylindrical symmetry in a direction $\bm{e}_\parallel$ \cite{Khain2022} by the Navier-Stokes equations with odd viscosity